• Artists

 Ulana Switucha, Arashi, Kanto, Japan.
 2024

-For Switucha, Torii are far more than architectural symbols.
+For the artist, Torii are far more than architectural symbols.
 They are reminders of reverence, of harmony between humankind and nature.
-“When I see a Torii in its natural setting, or a meoto iwa floating in the sea, I instinctively slow down and reflect on my surroundings,” she says.
+“When I see a Torii or a meoto iwa in a natural setting, I instinctively slow down and reflect on my surroundings,” she says.
 “I see the soft colours of Sakura, the brilliance of autumn, the scent of a forest.
 I hear the gentle rhythmic sound of waves.”

-Her photographs often depict Torii rising from water or shrouded in mist, compositions pared back to their essence.
-This simplicity is deliberate.
+Her images are striking in their restraint and purity, deliberately reducing the forms to their quiet, essential core.
 “By using simple, often minimal, compositions I try to communicate not only the diversity and elegance of the architectural forms in their landscape, but also the stillness that comes with the experience of being present,” she explains.
 The act of photographing becomes, for her, a kind of meditation — a practice of patience and presence.
 “Each time, waiting and watching for the right light, or for the tide to come in, was a form of meditation and of mono no aware: the recognition of permanence and intransience.”

 Ulana Switucha, Fuji, Hakone, 2023